buckaroogeek/copr-k8s-refresh/README.md

 Upstream Kubernetes changes the go language version for a given Kubernetes release.
 The following guidelines will apply in this scenario.

 1. The version of go is unchanged in Fedora but not current enough for Kubernetes.
 Work with the go maintainers in Fedora and create COPR repositories for these new versions of Kubernetes.
-1. The major:minor version of go is updated in a Fedora release and current enough for Kuberentes.
+1. The major:minor version of go is updated in a Fedora release and current enough for Kubernetes.
 Synchronize updated packages with the release of the new version of go.

 ## Workflow